ianxm/gimp-comic-book/readme.md

     Here we work on the background layer.

     First we convert it to use indexed colors.
 This reduces the number of colors and results in areas of solid color which look more like an illustration than the continuous gradients of a photo.
+We'll go into details on how we index the colors below.

     Next we run a `median-blur` filter to smooth the image.
 The strength and number of smoothing iterations is controlled by the `Smoothness`